wrunion/dbt-diary/README.md

-### HT Admin Panel/Backend
+## HT Admin Panel/Backend

-#### Note: this repo is currently just a bare-bones skeleton of the RCR Admin Panel.
-More features to come

-This code is a starter point for building out the functionality of the Healthy Transitions Backend Admin Panel.
+**This code is a starter point for building out the functionality of the Healthy Transitions Backend Admin Panel.**

 This site will eventually allow users to:
 - Upload a CSV with listing data